 Commercial, industrial, agricultural, non-profit and multifamily (with five or more units) properties are eligible to participate in the C-PACE program.
 C-PACE financing is only available for buildings that are located in a municipality that has opted to participate in the program.

 In order to become eligible, the RI C-PACE Statute requires a municipality to adopt a resolution that empowers it to enter into a RI C-PACE agreement between the RIIB and the municipality.
 Once the municipality and RIIB sign the Participation Agreement, that municipality will be part of the C-PACE program, and projects located within that municipality may be funded using C-PACE financing.

-Visit the Participating Municipalities page of this website for a current list of municipalities participating in the C-PACE program.
-C-PACE may only accept applications from property owners with properties located in municipalities that have joined the program by passing a simple “opt-in” resolution.
-Feel free to email us at info@RI-CPACE.com if you have questions about getting a non-participating municipality to join C-PACE.
+Visit the Participating Municipalities page for a current list of municipalities participating in the C-PACE program.
+C-PACE may only accept applications from property owners with properties located in municipalities that have joined the program by passing a simple opt-in resolution.
+Feel free to email info@RI-CPACE.com if you have questions about getting a non-participating municipality to join C-PACE.

 Funding for C-PACE financing will be provided by private capital providers, which may be banks, specialty financiers, institutional investors, insurance companies or other capital providers.
 No state funds are anticipated to be made available for funding C-PACE projects.

 C-PACE projects typically range from $200,000 to over $1.0 million.
 There are no C-PACE Program defined minimum or maximum project financing size limitations.
 Rather each participating capital provider is expected to set their own financing parameters.